-Yes, Backblaze is HIPAA compliant and is willing to sign a business associate agreement (BAA) with covered entities.
+Yes, Backblaze has asserted that it is HIPAA compliant and is willing to sign a business associate agreement (BAA) with covered entities.

 Backblaze offers crucial security features for cloud backups, such as encryption for file transmission and data at rest.
 Customers can specify their own private encryption keys, adding another layer of security for data privacy.